How to make chicken stock: your complete guide to making an easy, rich, and delicious chicken stock at home.

 - 1 chicken carcass picked mostly clean of meat

-- 3 large carrots cut into large chunks
+- 3 large carrots peeled and cut into large chunks

 - 3 large celery ribs cut into large chunks